Table of Contents

 “A script doctor is the theoretical love-child (!) of a) the screenwriter and b) the script consultant.
 This type of screenwriter is a disciplined creative, able to stick to an exact brief, with experience of both sides of the development fence, and the fusion of skills to match.”

-Use the buttons to get started within the decade-old Industrial Scripts system, or read on and then get in touch!
+Use the buttons to get started within the decade-old Industrial Scripts screenwriting and rewriting system, or read on and then get in touch!

 How Do You Know if the Screenwriter or Script Doctor is Legit?

 There are plenty of script doctoring and screenwriting services out there to choose from.
 And like anything, picking the right one requires due diligence.
 So here are three key headline pointers to look out for when hiring a screenwriter…